dlaxjr/Power-ACrossFitGuidetoEnhancingAthleticPerformance/v1/power_whitepaper.markdown

 - **Optimal Power (e.g., Snatch)**: Balanced strength and speed—where you generate the most power.
 - **Max Work (e.g., Sprint)**: Low strength, high speed—moving quickly with lighter loads [Science for Sport, 2025].

-This curve helps you understand how to train for power by balancing strength and speed in your workouts.
+This curve helps you understand how to train for power by balancing strength and work in your workouts.

 ### Applying Science to Training
 To maximize power:
 - **Strength**: Use squats to build muscle, like adding horsepower to your engine.
-- **Speed**: Run sprints to increase velocity, like revving up your engine.
+- **Work**: Run sprints to increase velocity, like revving up your engine.
 - **Balance**: Train at 60–70% of your one-rep max (1RM) to hit peak power, boosting output by 20% [Gonzalez et al., 2025].

 For instance, basketball players can use snatches to enhance dunk explosiveness, combining strength and speed [Breakthrough Basketball, 2025].